reinout/z3c.dependencychecker/README.rst

 - Python files for regular imports and their docstrings.

-- Zcml files for ``package="some.thing"`` attributes.
-It also supports Plone's generic setup files as well as FTI XML files.
+- ZCML files, Plone's generic setup files as well as FTI XML files.

 - Python files, ``.txt`` and ``.rst`` files for imports in doctests.